2222-01-05

 Usersnap is a one-of-a-kind way of collecting customer feedback.
 It incorporates many of the functions that we’ve mentioned above.

-If they want, customers also have the option of adding comments and screenshots alongside their rating.
+If they want, customers also have the option of adding comments and screenshots alongside their ratings.

-And a couple of additional unique features of Usersnap are the functions of taking screenshots and annotating those easily.
-Simply clicking the ‘take a screenshot’ button will create an image ready to be sent off to the business managers.
+A couple of additional unique features of Usersnap are the functions of taking screenshots and annotating them easily.
+Simply clicking the ‘take a screenshot’ button will create an image ready to be sent to the business managers.

 If you want to use Usersnap as a technical support channel for your website along with collecting customer feedback in general, Usersnap also records the users’ console logs, it adds full XHR logs and JavaScript errors to every bug report.